 Here is a link to some of our videos that we have taken to show the basic build of our current trailer

-My name is Sue.
-I am the author of this Blog, but my husband Dieter, is very much my side-kick when it comes to our travels, so we are at one with this blog.
-Since 2010, we have taken a few RV trips across America, and in doing so, we have figured out what locations suit us best and also what type of vehicle we like to do our travels in.
+Hi there, I am Sue. the author of this Blog, and my husband Dieter, is very much my side-kick when it comes to our travels, so we are at one with this blog.
+Since 2010, we have taken a few RV trips across America, and in doing so, we have figured out what locations suit us best and also what type of camping vehicle we like to do our travels in.
 This blog is meant to let people read about some of our favorite places we have been to and also, we will discuss places we want to visit in the future.
-We will put forward our ideas on why we chose to deck our converted cargo trailer into a basic off-grid home for six months of the year.
+We will put forward our ideas on why we chose to convert our cargo trailer into a basic off-grid home for six months of the year.